 Stone fruit of all kinds are a great seasonal summer treat, and peaches are a perennial favorite.
-The lucky among us have childhood memories of incredibly juicy peaches eaten outdoors because they made such a sticky mess (a friend of mine used to insist on eating them in the lake, clad in a bathing suit, for the easiest of clean-ups).
+The lucky among us have childhood memories of incredibly juicy peaches eaten outdoors because they made such a sticky mess (a friend of mine used to insist on her children eating them in the lake, clad in a bathing suit, for the easiest of clean-ups).
 Learn all about peaches - from how to buy them to how to cook them - with this simple guide to summer peaches.

 01 of 06